 Thus, to make Monday-matters a bit awesome, I thought we should bring a little Friday to our Monday.
 Like, serve pizza for dinner.
 Homemade pizza.
 Like, completely from scratch…like.

-This is the pizza dough that made those Grilled BBQ Chicken Pizzas crazy-delicious!
+This is the yeast free pizza dough that made those Grilled BBQ Chicken Pizzas crazy-delicious!
 This, by far, is the best pizza dough I’ve made to date.
 True story.

 I’m always trying new ways to improve on basic things.
 Things such as gluten free cakes and BLT sandwiches.
 You know… the basics.
 And in all those attempts, there’s one thing that I will never stop trying to make better: Pizza Dough.